 Just a block away is the Sigal Museum and Northampton County Historical and Genealogical Society, which features special children’s programs, collections of pre-European settlement artifacts and colonial furniture, and much more.
 The museum is also home to the Jane S. Moyer Library, with resources for students, scholars and genealogical researchers.

-Other attractions include playgrounds at Riverside Park, historic walking tours, concert and theater productions performed by nationally acclaimed stars at the State Theatre, horse-drawn carriage rides and plenty of art exhibitions, restaurants and boutiques.
+Other attractions include environmental programs at Nurture Nature Center, playgrounds at Riverside Park, historic walking tours, concert and theater productions performed by nationally acclaimed stars at the State Theatre, horse-drawn carriage rides and plenty of art exhibitions, restaurants and boutiques.